Shaygan94/MuyThaiDatabase/README.md

 # MuyThaiDatabase

-A personal Java project inspired by the 2025 Java exam.
+A personal Java project inspired by the 2025 Java exam from Kristiania University College (Oslo).
 It manages Muay Thai fighters, clubs, cities, and countries with file and database integration.

 ---

 ## 📄 About